 Japan's four-season destination

 Set against the backdrop of Mt.
 Yotei - an active volcano which is so similar to Mt.
-Fuji it is known as Ezo Fuji - the Niseko region is a feast for the eyes.
-In winter, the champagne powder snow and pristine ski slopes attract skiers and snowboarders from all over the world, and in summer visitors are drawn by the wide open countryside, farm-fresh produce and summer sporting activities.
+Fuji, known as Ezo Fuji - the Niseko region is a feast for the eyes.
+In winter, the champagne powder snow and pristine ski slopes attract skiers and snowboarders from all over the world.
+And in summer, visitors are drawn by the comfortable temperature, serene country atmosphere, farm-fresh produce and wide variety of activities.

 It is little wonder Niseko is attracting ever-increasing numbers of visitors to its rolling countryside and beautiful ski slopes.